Vinay Pai

 .

-All kinds of thing about this code is deprecated, but the most astonishing think is still works on modern browsers over 25 years later!
+All kinds of things about this code is deprecated, but the most astonishing thing is still works on modern browsers, over 25 years later!

 HYPERSearch: for loop